 Enjoy an early morning wildlife safari drive.
 The day continues with more wildlife viewing as you cross the rolling hills of the African savannah.
 Also enjoy a late afternoon/evening safari.

-Depart early to embark on a long, but beautiful, drive to Lake Nakuru.
-En route stop in at a G Adventures for Good supported project, Ubuntu Café – an initiative that trains and creates local jobs for women.
-Tour the craft centre and farm, then sit down to a delicious farm-to-table lunch.
-Continue to our safari lodge, inside the Lake Nakuru National Park.
+Depart early on a long, but beautiful, drive to Lake Nakuru.
+En route, stop in at a G Adventures for Good-supported project, Ubuntu Café — an initiative that trains and creates local jobs for women.
+Visit the craft centre, meet some of the Mamas in the program, then sit down to a delicious farm-to-table lunch.
+Continue to our safari lodge inside the Lake Nakuru National Park.
 Enjoy a late afternoon wildlife safari drive, paying special attention to the rare rhinos who make this area their home.

 On this afternoon wildlife safari drive, keep an eye out for the resident black and white rhino, buffalo, impala, and the elusive leopard.

 After a morning wildlife safari drive, venture south to famed Amboseli National Park located at the foot of Africa's highest mountain, Mt Kilimanjaro.
 The snow-capped peak of the mountain dominates every aspect of the park, providing the ultimate photo backdrop.

 Enjoy morning and afternoon wildlife safari drives today.
 During your down time, relax at camp, enjoying views of Mt Kilimanjaro and wildlife visiting the camp's watering holes.
 Gain a deeper understanding of the issues surrounding poaching and elephant conservation during a lecture by an accredited speaker from the Kenya Wildlife Service.